 However, the Fire Emblem: Warriors announcements as of late have been largely lackluster and very divisive among the fan base.
 While half of the fans are excited to play as all of the Fire Emblem: Fates siblings (seriously, does every single one of them need to be present?), familiar Fire Emblem: Awakening characters, and Marth, the rest of the fans are infuriated that so few of the games are being represented.
 And honestly, I’m one of them.
 To be clear: I love Awakening.
 It’s an incredible game, and I’m beyond excited to play as characters such as Lucina and Cordelia.
 So on one hand, I’m stoked.
 On the the other, I’m rather disappointed at what seems to be a huge mistake that Koei Tecmo is making by featuring characters from so few games.

-Fire Emblem is a huge series, with around twenty games under its belt.
-TWENTY.
+Fire Emblem is a huge series, with around fifteen games under its belt.
+FIFTEEN.
 That’s a ton!
-It’s amazing to think that the series has been around that long (especially since so few of them have been localized outside of Japan), and yet, out of twenty games, only three are being represented in Warriors?
+It’s amazing to think that the series has been around that long (especially since so few of them have been localized outside of Japan), and yet, out of fifteen games, only three are being represented in Warriors?
 You can see why longtime fans of the older games would be frustrated.
 And unfortunately, the timing of Warriors‘ release is not doing it any favors.
 Warriors should be out later this year, but earlier in 2017 we’ve had the release of two excellent and successful Fire Emblem games that set a standard of what to expect from Fire Emblem: Warriors.

 1. Fire Emblem: Heroes came out in February, a mobile game that allows players to summon characters from across the entire series to fight for them.
 The game also utilizes a long list of talented Japanese artists to re-imagine the characters, and combined with the English release of a completely voiced cast, Heroes is a huge hit.